savonet/book/language.md

 - `string.quote`: escape shell special characters (you should always use this when passing strings to external programs).

-Finally, some functions operate on _regular expressions_, which describe some shapes for strings:
+Finally, some functions operate on _regular expressions_\index{regular expression}, which describe some shapes for strings:

 - `string.match`: test whether a string matches a regular expression,